 Non-smokers are also at risk.
-An estimated 350 New Zealanders die each year due to exposure to "second-hand" smoke.
+An estimated 350 New Zealanders die each year due to exposure to "second-hand" smoke (also known as passive smoking).

 Why quit smoking?